Conjunctivitis in dogs, commonly called “dog pink eye”, is an inflammation of the conjunctival membrane and soft tissues surrounding the eye.

 A mild case of conjunctivitis with watery discharge caused by irritants, for example, responds well to home remedies.

-This natural eye wash is also effective in cleaning and removing gunk in and around a dog’s eyes:
+Alternatively, use a gentle natural eye wash to clean and remove gunk in and around a dog’s eyes:

 However, for more serious cases such as bacterial conjunctivitis, veterinary treatment is necessary.